isomerpages/csa-csro-licensing/_resources/FAQs.md

 <summary><h5>9.
 What are the conditions of the licence?</h5></summary>

 CSRO intends to keep the licensing requirements simple to minimise operational costs on licensees.
 The requirements that licensees must comply with, as stipulated in the Cybersecurity Act, include:
 <ol><font size="3.5">a)	Ensure that key executive officers of business entity licensees, who are responsible for the management of the businesses, are fit and proper persons as defined in section 26(8) of the Cybersecurity Act.
-For example, the individual has not been convicted of any offence involving fraud, dishonesty, or moral turpitude;</font></ol>
+For example, the individual has not been convicted of any offence involving fraud, dishonesty, or moral turpitude;
-<ol><font size="3.5">b)	Keep for at least 3 years, records on the cybersecurity services that they have provided.
-This includes but not limited to details of the person engaging the licensee for the service, name of the person providing the service on behalf of the licensee, date on which the service is provided and details of the type of service provided, etc.;</font></ol>
+<br>b)	Keep for at least 3 years, records on the cybersecurity services that they have provided.
+This includes but not limited to details of the person engaging the licensee for the service, name of the person providing the service on behalf of the licensee, date on which the service is provided and details of the type of service provided, etc.;
-<ol><font size="3.5">c)	Ensure that any information obtained in the course of providing their cybersecurity services is not disclosed or used by any other person other than for the purpose of providing the cybersecurity services; and</font></ol>
+<br>c)	Ensure that any information obtained in the course of providing their cybersecurity services is not disclosed or used by any other person other than for the purpose of providing the cybersecurity services; and
-<ol><font size="3.5">d)	Ensure that their employees do not give any false representation to their clients regarding the employees’ level of training, skill, or qualification.</font></ol>
+<br>d)	Ensure that their employees do not give any false representation to their clients regarding the employees’ level of training, skill, or qualification.</font></ol>
 </details>
 <details>
 <summary><h5>10.
 What are the fees payable for a licence?</h5></summary>